-3 Game and Fauna Service (17th March 2010), Position paper presented at the Committee of Environment of the Cyprus House of Parliament during a discussion to change the legislation on the protection and management of wild birds and game species birds are either served as expensive ambelopoulia 'delicacies' in local restaurants or are used for home consumption.
+3 Game and Fauna Service (17th March 2010), Position paper presented at the Committee of Environment of the Cyprus House of Parliament during a discussion to change the legislation on the protection and management of wild birds and game species warblers, garden warblers and blackcaps (Mukhin A. etal, 2008).
+These calling devices can often be heard easily from hundreds of metres away from each trapping site during nighttime, highlighting the extensive use of calling devices and their intensity within the trapping areas.